 Most users locate the information they need by typing (or speaking) a search into Google.
 For example, a family looking for a children’s clothing store might type in “kids clothing near me.”

-This guide to SEO basics provides more information on how to optimize your site for search.
+And this guide to SEO basics provides more information on how to optimize your site to rank higher on Google.

 If you plan to sell products online or allow for online ordering, then your site will need a way to accept payments.